 Michigan Avenue welcomes ‘candy land’ to its ranks as IT’SUGAR emporium set to open

-The massive 11,400-square-foot sweets emporium is set to open April 7, just in time for filling Easter baskets.
+The massive 11,400-square-foot sweets showcase is set to open April 7, just in time for filling Easter baskets.

 The massive 11,400-square-foot sweets emporium is set to open April 7, just in time for filling Easter baskets.
 It takes over the former Disney flagship store on the Mag Mile in what the candy company calls a “retail-tainment experience,” providing a real sugar rush with curated shopping stations, large candy-made installations (like a replica of the Chicago skyline made entirely out of jelly beans!) and immersive pop-ups that make it a true candy land.